Choosing an Electric Kiln – A Step-by-Step Buyer’s Guide

 When researching Kilns, you’ll find Kiln bricks typically come in two thicknesses.
 Some Kilns have 2.5-inch bricks.
 Others have 3-inch bricks.
 What is the best brick thickness for a Kiln?
 It depends on the balance between heat absorbed and heat lost.

 You’ll find that some Kilns come with extra insulation between the stainless steel cover and the bricks.
-The extra expense that comes with these models isn’t especially worthwhile unless you’re planning very high cone 8 to cone 10 temperature firing of porcelain.
+The extra expense of these models isn’t especially worthwhile unless you’re planning very high cone 8 to cone 10 temperature firing for porcelain.

 Another factor you may want to think about is the Kiln design.
-There is a major advantage in buying a Kiln that is sectional.
+There is a major advantage in buying a sectional kiln.
 You will be able to move it around and through doors with great ease.

 It’s also easier to repair Kilns that have a modular design.
 Instead of replacing the entire Kiln body, you can also replace just a single faulty section of it.
 Sectional Kilns can usually be taken apart quite easily.

-But the biggest disadvantage with sectional bricks is that there is no stainless steel reflecting heat from the joints.
+But the biggest disadvantage of sectional bricks is that there is no stainless steel to reflect heat from the joints.
 There is a little more heat loss as a result, as compared to heat loss from single-piece Kilns with a seamless stainless steel body.

-Also, the chance that you damage parts when you take the Kiln apart to transport it.
-Dismantling an electric kiln may weaken the seal between sections and lead to energy leaks.
+Also, there is a chance that you will damage parts when you take the Kiln apart to transport it.
+Dismantling an electric kiln may weaken the seal between sections, leading to energy leaks.

 Step 11: What elements are the best?

-The elements in the thermocouple are highly important in the firing process.
+The elements in the thermocouple are critical to the firing process.
 They work as thermometers and send data to and from the controllers.
 You’ll find that most elements can last through 150 to 300 firings.
 Of course, the longevity of the elements also depends on what wares are being fired.

 Firing often at Cone 10 can wear Kiln elements down much faster.
 Don’t panic if your first element at regular Cone 10 firings wears out after thirty to fifty firings.
 Most Kiln makers use the same wire for elements.